aanikitin/seis-eikonal/README.md

 This is a work in progress.
 We are currently preparing an article with detailed description of the proposed algorithms and in-depth testing, and are planning to submit it for review and publication in the first half of 2016.
-In the meantime new major versions of the project will be uploaded to Zenodo.org repository. **If you are planning to use our proposed algorithms in your research before we had a chance to publish an article, please cite our research using DOIs for our source code uploaded to Zenodo**.
-Thank you.

 Authors:
 Alexandr Nikitin -  PhD student, junior researcher, IPGG SB RAS - parallel